Guarantees of origin

 The guarantee of origin system has so far only been used in electricity.
-The obligations under the guarantee of origin system will also enter into force on 6 June 2021 for gases from renewable energy sources.
-From now on, the operator must obtain guarantees of origin if they have informed the gas end-user that they will supply the user with gas from renewable energy sources.
-An exception to this are biogas certificates that are currently in use to demonstrate that the gas originates from renewable energy sources until the end of 2021.
+The obligations under the guarantee of origin system will also apply to gases from renewable energy sources.
+Operators must obtain guarantees of origin if they have informed the gas end-user that they will supply the user with gas from renewable energy sources.
+An exception to this are biogas certificates that are currently in use to demonstrate that the gas originates from renewable energy sources likely until the end of 2021.

 Gas guarantees of origin are granted for gases and hydrogen from renewable energy sources produced in Finland.
 The guarantee of gas origin system is open to producers of gas and hydrogen from renewable energy sources, gas users and market participants, regardless of whether the gas is fed into the natural gas network or produced or used outside the natural gas network.
 The Act on Guarantees of Origin of Energy will include exceptions in situations where the operator does not have to obtain guarantees of origin.

 Joining the gas guarantee of origin system requires an agreement with Gasgrid Finland Oy.
-The gas guarantee of origin system can be joined no earlier than 1 June 2021 and the actual processing of guarantees of origin will start on 1 July 2021.
+Access to the gas guarantee of origin system will be possible and the actual processing of guarantees of origin will probably start during the rest of the year.

 Gas guarantees of origin can be transferred between EU countries if the guarantees of origin to be transferred meet the legal requirements for guarantees of origin.
 In the initial phase, Gasgrid Finland Oy processes transfer requests on a case-by-case basis, as there are no agreements with the administrators of guarantees of origin in different countries regarding the requirements and arrangements related to the transfer.